microsoft/azuredevopslabs/labs/vstsextend/docker/readme.md

----
-title: Docker Deployment to Azure App Service (Linux) using VSTS
+# Docker Deployment to Azure App Service (Linux) using VSTS
-layout: page
-sidebar: vsts2
-permalink: /labs/vstsextend/docker/
-folder: /labs/vstsextend/docker/
----

-Last updated : {{ "now" | date: "%b %d, %Y" }}.

 ## Overview